 The COVID vaccine, which as a matter of my personal health record, ought to be in the same category as none of your concern or your business.
 But the people who demand an answer to this question believe their need to know outweighs my right to keep such things private.

 Their logic is that since the government has spent millions of dollars telling us that the vaccine is the obligation of every living and breathing person on earth over the age of twelve or five or whatever arbitrary age they now deem, it is their right to know.

 But is it?

-In Canada and elsewhere, there has been many court cases in which two sets of rights clashed.
+In Canada and elsewhere, there have been many court cases in which two sets of rights clashed.
 Abortion and gay marriage are examples.
 Courts tend to rule in favour of public opinion.
-That’s why Christian values are seen as less important than the small minority who want their rights made into law.
+That’s why Christian values are seen as less important now.

 If someone wants to have sex with a stranger, or a friend for that matter, they would be wise to ask questions regarding sexual diseases.
 Although the romantic image of a potential partner filling in a clipboard full of questions and getting a doctor’s note seems less romantic than just a quick hop into bed, it would be wise to do this.
 There is proven data that unprotected sex has consequences.
 One of those consequences has been an increase in abortion of unwanted pregnancies.